USEPA/BMDS/docs/source/installation.md

 (writing-pybmds-code)=
 ### Writing pybmds Code

 You have many options for running the `pybmds` software.
-The package is a standard Python package which means if you're familiar with Python, you can generally use any approach for writing code you're familiar with.
+The package is a standard Python package which means if you're familiar with Python, you can use any approach for writing code you may already be familiar with.

-However, if you're new to the Python ecosystem, we generally recommend using [jupyterlab](https://jupyter.org/)[^disclaimer], Microsoft [Visual Studio Code](https://code.visualstudio.com/)[^disclaimer], or Posit [Positron](https://github.com/posit-dev/positron)[^disclaimer] for writing and executing code.
+If you are new to the Python ecosystem, you can use one of the following commonly used development environments - [jupyterlab](https://jupyter.org/)[^disclaimer], Microsoft [Visual Studio Code](https://code.visualstudio.com/)[^disclaimer], or Posit [Positron](https://github.com/posit-dev/positron)[^disclaimer].

 If you'd prefer to not write any code, then install `bmds-ui` and start BMDS Desktop.